koii-network/docs/develop/write-a-koii-task/task-development-guide/task-structure/task-structure.md

 Make sure you have [node](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/cli/v8/commands/npm-install/) installed before moving forward.

-Next from inside the hello-world folder install the packages using mpm:
+Next from inside the hello-world folder install the packages using npm or yarn:

 ```
 npm install